Mimi Wong: Life on death row

 While she was appealing against her sentence and awaiting her execution, Wong continued to spend the remaining years of her life in solitary confinement at death row.
 According to Jeleha Haji Said, the wife of a Changi Prison officer, Wong was described to be a difficult inmate who often behaved in bizarre ways, notably stripping herself naked at times in the prison.
 Often, the advice from the prison guards to put on her clothes fell on deaf ears, and Wong would also take an opportunity to throw urine at the prison wardens every time it happened.

-Jeleha added that, when such things happened, her husband Darshan Singh, who was also the prison complex's chief executioner, would step in to try to calm her down.
+Jeleha added that, when such things happened, her husband Darshan Singh (executioner), who was also the prison complex's chief executioner, would step in to try to calm her down.
 Often, it was shown that Singh was the only person capable of calming Wong down and dissuading her from her unruly behaviour.
 According to Singh's wife, her husband would say, "Mimi (Wong), wear the blanket and cover yourself.
 Don't do this or you won't be beautiful any more", and she would listen to him.

 Apart from these experiences, Wong and Singh formed an unlikely friendship with each other during Wong's stay on death row.
 During this time, Singh's other colleagues from the prison often joked that Wong was his girlfriend, and Singh apparently did not mind them.
 Singh's wife Jeleha also added that her husband was a very charming man, especially with women.
 Additionally, Wong converted to Christianity while in prison.
 She embraced her Protestant faith and spent her time reading the Bible in her cell.